CSEEandT-25-ErrorPaper/CS2-Error-Categorization/Task Description.md

 Implement the following for the `Account` class:
 ### Account
 #### `constructor(String firstName, String name, String phoneNumber, int balance)`
-Which corresponds to the constructor of your chosen language and sets the attributes of the node to `firstName`, `name`, `phoneNumber`, and `balance`.
-The previous and next nodes should be initialized to `null` or the equivalent `None`.
+Which creates a new account sets the attributes of the node to `firstName`, `name`, `phoneNumber`, and `balance`.
+The previous and next nodes should be initialized to `null`.

 #### `getPrev()`
 Which returns the previous account.